MEET/ summer mast

 I believe that photography is an art.
 As a photographer, my very highest goal is to preserve and capture your moments, the moments that become your life memories.
 It is to tell your story without using a single word.
 Ever heard the saying, A picture is worth a thousand words?
 Well, I believe that it is, especially the right picture.

-I've been perfecting and crafting my art since the moment I realized I wanted to be a photographer and wrote it down in a little book that my grandmother gave me.
+I've been perfecting and crafting my art since the moment I realized I wanted to be a photographer.
 Since then, I've learned that being a photographer is so much more than capturing stuffy posed pictures in front of a fake back-drop.
 The true art of being a photographer is to capture those rare and beautiful, live moments right at the very second they happen.
 So much of the art is in the candidacy of the moment, which is why for most of my life, a huge camera has been my most featured accessory (thank goodness for digital photography and the invention of cell phone cameras).
 I knew that there were moments in my life, my family's life that we would not remember the moment if the photograph was not taken.

 It was not about creating the memory, but preserving the memory.